top of page

 The Ravens souvenir stands will be closed, but many smaller stands will be available for Army-Navy game merchandise.

 Ravenswalk leads the fans from downtown and Oriole Park towards M&T Bank Stadium.
-It has always been a good place for fans to enjoy pre game activities.
+It has always been a good place for fans to enjoy pre-game activities.
 One should also stop by to see the text of the former facade from Baltimore’s Memorial Stadium, which is on display between the two stadiums.
 The text was a memorial to those killed in the two World Wars.
-The main words of “TIME WILL NOT DIM THE GLORY OF THEIR DEEDS” reminds visitors of those this nation lost in the past.
+The main words of “TIME WILL NOT DIM THE GLORY OF THEIR DEEDS” remind visitors of those this nation lost in the past.
 The line is a quote from Gen. John J. Pershing, commander of the American Expeditionary Forces during World War I.

 Neighborhood 4

 The neighborhood is generally the same as Oriole Park at Camden Yards, but does suffer a slight bit, as it is further away from downtown Baltimore.
-The Horseshoe Casino, located south of the stadium, has the potential to make this “other” side to the stadium become more and more important to the Ravens’ social scene.
+The Horseshoe Casino, located south of the stadium, has the potential to make this “other” side of the stadium more and more important to the Ravens’ social scene.
 The casino offers game day events, as well as parking.

-Baltimore is home to many touristy attractions, such as Harborplace, Fells Point and Fort McHenry.
+Baltimore is home to many touristy attractions, such as Harborplace, Fells Point, and Fort McHenry.
 The American Visionary Art Museum on Key Highway is located on the way to Fort McHenry and should not be missed, although its unique collection will not be for everyone.

 If looking for a bit of Baltimore sports history, the Sports Legends Museum is located adjacent to Oriole Park at Camden Yards.